It’s an old cliché that you can tell a lot about a man by the shoes that he wears.

 But it’s not just an old wives’ tale.
 A recent study by researchers at the University of Kansas has revealed that people can predict the personality traits of strangers with a striking 90% accuracy based solely on their shoes!

-Not only do the shoes we choose broadcast info about our salary, background, political leanings, and even sexual preferences.
-But when it comes to outdoor activity, they’re actually crucial to our physical well-being.
+Not only do the shoes we choose broadcast info about our salary, background, and even sexual preferences.
+But when it comes to outdoor activity, they’re actually among the hiking essentials that are crucial to our physical well-being.

 A great pair of men’s shoes can aid in our support and stability as we hike, walk, or run.
 And shoes that fit properly can help align your ankles, feet, knees, hips, and back to correct your gait and even improve your posture.